 Gladwell proposed that in order to master something, you must dedicate at least 10,000 hours to the practice of it.

 Witnessing opening night of Little Shop of Horrors at the Cremorne Theatre, QPAC, we were amongst it all unfolding.
-Dress-ups ...
+Dress-ups filtering through the foyer: the show had begun before the curtain went up ...

 Nearly forty years on, David Williamson’s Emerald City is possibly more pertinent, poignant and passionate, the skewering satire and sparkling dialogue finding solid contemporary footing in Mark ...